Energy-efficient recurrence quantification analysis: Optimisation Strategies

 as the end of a line, we can get the distribution of line lengths $P(\ell)$.
 This is a very simple and straightforward calculation of $P(\ell)$ and allows us to get the RQA measures without previous calculating the RP beforehand.
 The resulting histogram of the diagonal lines will be exactly the same as the one obtained from the RP.
 It will not reduce the numerical complexity but the number of calculation steps, and should, therefore, result in more efficient and faster RQA calculations when the RP is not required.
 It also reduces the number of memory allocations, as we do not need to store and calculate the matrix $\mathbf{R}$.

 This kind of optimising the histogram calculation without calculating the RP beforehand is surely not novel.
-It has been used by the author before and surely might also have been implemented by others.
-For example, such implementation is available by \cite{marwan_rqaopenmp} and was used in the run-time comparisons in the studies by \citet{rawald2014,rawald2017} and \citet{spiegel2016}.
+It has been used by the author before \cite{marwan_rqaopenmp} and also have been implemented by others (e.g., \cite{martinovic2019}).
+For example, such implementation is available in \cite{marwan_rqaopenmp} and was used in the run-time comparisons in the studies by \citet{rawald2014,rawald2017} and \citet{spiegel2016}.

 The comparison with the standard implementation using RP-based line histogram calculation shows a speed-up by a factor of more than 2 (Tab.~\ref{tab_generalperformance}).
 The number of memory allocations dropped from 7 to 3.
 The just-in-time compiler (JIT) in Julia allows some internal optimisation steps, e.g., by applying the macro \texttt{@inbounds} to the for-loops \cite{sherrington2024}.
 Using it can further accelerate the implementation.
 Here, it finally speeds up the implementation by a factor of more than 4.
 In the following analysis, we will use the \texttt{@inbounds} optimised version.